govend/govend/README.md

 philosophy of minimal interaction with the user, the project, the host's environment configuration, and the `go` command.

-`govend` tries to be good at one thing, vendoring dependencies.
+Essentially this means `govend` tries to be good at one thing, vendoring dependencies.

 **govend does not try to:**
 * change any environment variables, including `$GOPATH` (lets not mess with your